fritzo/pomagma/doc/philosophy.md

 purely functional and declarative languages, and precise type systems.
 But a key missing concept is the use of extensionality.
-Pomagma is an experiment to see how far extensionalty can be pushed.
+Pomagma is an experiment to see how far extensionality can be pushed.

 Pomagma is founded on a simple untyped pure functional programming language, the non-deterministic &lambda;-calculus <a href="#user-content-1">[1]</a>,